 Methylation Sequencing

-DNA methylation is an epigenetic modification that alters gene expression, often as a repressor.
-In eukaryotes, the nucleotide cytosine is commonly methylated to form 5-methylcytosine (5mC), especially when accompanied by guanine (CpG).
-DNA methylation occurs in both animals and plants, playing significant roles in embryonic development, tissue regeneration, and pathogenesis.
+Methylation sequencing is a technique used to quantify DNA methylation – an epigenetic modification that alters gene expression – by converting nucleotide bases using sodium bisulfite.
+In eukaryotes, cytosine often methylates to form 5-methylcytosine (5mC), particularly when accompanied by guanine (CpG).
+These modifications occur in animals and plants and can ultimately impact embryonic development, tissue regeneration, and pathogenesis.

 ENZYMATIC CONVERSION & SEQUENCING